GibranDelgado/My-Spotify-Journey-deprecated/README.md

 ### Input_files folder
 Three files are required: config.json, Playlist1.json y StreamingHistory_music_0.json.
 The first one contains the credentials of the project while the last two come from the data that Spotify shares with you when you request for your streaming history (we will talk about this later).

-### scripts
+### Scripts folder
 This folder acts as a module.
-Contains the next scrips listed below.
+Contains the scripts listed below.

 - **SpotifyAPI_access**
 Includes the function `get_token()` which generates an access token using the `client_secret` and the `client_id` coming from the config.json file

 - **Spotify_streaming_history**
 Cleans the streaming history updating the playback datetime to the timezone defined in the config.json file

+- **Spotify_utilities**
+Includes a set of clases used to retrieve information about a track, album or an artist.
+Use GetTrack, GetAlbum or GetArtist if you already have the corresponding id, in other case, use SearchSampleArtistTracks or SearchTracks if you want to make the search using the artistname or the trackname, respectively.

+- **Spotify_methods**
+Methods responsible for processing and handling the results from the Spotify API, such as searching tracks, converting them to dataframe, matching the tracks to search against API call results, etc, are defined in this section.

+- **Spotify_missing_data_extraction**